raspberrypilearning/tree-life-simulator/en/step_3.md

 --- task ---

-The slider will control the speed the trees are planted but currently the code is set to always wait 1 seconds.
-Moving the slider to the right will speed up the planting whilst moving to the left will decrease the speed.
+The slider will control the speed the trees grow but currently the code is set to always wait 1 seconds.
+Moving the slider to the right will speed up the growth whilst moving to the left will decrease the growth.

-Add a minus operator entering the value `5` in the first circle.
-Drag a rounded `planting speed` variable into the second circle.
-This means if `planting speed` equals `4` the wait time will be 1 second but if the `planting speed` equals `2` the wait time will be slower at 3 seconds.
+Add a `minus operator`{:class="block3operators"} entering the value `5` in the first circle.
+Drag a rounded `forest health`{:class="block3variables"} variable into the second circle.
+This means if `forest health`{:class="block3variables"} equals `4` the wait time will be 1 second but if `forest health` equals `2` the wait time will be slower at 3 seconds.

 ```blocks3
 when flag clicked